Trump tariffs and statehood comments about Canada stir loyalty debate about NHL great Wayne Gretzky

 Growing up

 Though he played on four NHL teams, ending his career with the New York Rangers in 1999, befitting his No. 99, Gretzky is best known for his 10 seasons in Edmonton, including his first when the Oilers played in the World Hockey Association.
-Gretzky became an icon in Alberta's capital for the championships and attention; his marriage to American actor Janet Jones in July 1988 was broadcast live across Canada.
+Gretzky became an icon in Alberta's capital for the championships and attention; his marriage to American actor Janet Jones in July 1988 was called “The Royal Wedding” and broadcast live across Canada.

-Gretzky’s influence abounds in Brantford.
+Brantford is dubbed “The Telephone City” for once being home to Alexander Graham Bell, but Gretzky’s influence abounds.
 His charitable foundation provides for numerous local causes, including Special Olympics and distributing free hockey sticks to children.

-Outside the Wayne Gretzky Sports Centre is a statue of Gretzky raising the Stanley Cup with three smaller statues looking on, representing his parents and a young Gretzky wearing a Red Wings' Gordie Howe jersey.
+Inside the four-rink, two-swimming pool Wayne Gretzky Sports Centre is the region’s sports hall of fame, featuring a large collection of the Great One’s memorabilia.
+Outside is a statue of Gretzky raising the Stanley Cup with three smaller statues looking on, representing his parents and a young Gretzky wearing a Red Wings' Gordie Howe jersey.

 All this in honor of a person who has been gone for a majority of his life, and makes his home in the U.S. Of his five children, daughter Paulina is best known for her marriage to top golfer Dustin Johnson.
-And while the Gretzkys are a far cry from the Kardashians, there is a Hollywood shine to the family that previously served as a mild curiosity to most Canadians until the turmoil of today.
+And while the Gretzkys are a far cry from the Kardashians, there is a Hollywood shine to the family that previously served as a mild curiosity to most Canadians.

 Trump and Gretzky